ufan/MegRest/README.md

 A text terminal will show up, just follow the guides there.
 You can shrink your many small trivial commits into several meaningful commits using this method.
 Also, the commit message can be edited.

+The other pro using this method is that you can keep _cool-feature_ branch for later developping.

 #### 5 create and submit the pull request
 Use GitHub website interface to create and submit the pull requset.